junxit/us-congress-bills-117/metadata.md

 - 2021-07-19 — Placed on the Union Calendar, Calendar No. 68.
 - 2021-07-19 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 117-94.
 - 2021-07-19 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 117-94.
+- 2021-07-20 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.